ccloc

 Add one or more available processing profiles defined in the profile section below.
 It can be a single name or a list of profile names.

-Processing profiles can be created and used for processing with different template events.
+Processing profiles can be created and used for processing with different templates.
 Profiles must be registered here for further use.

 Note: This option is deprecated.
 Please configure per channel properties in the ccloc bindings.